 In cell the Carthusian is not alone.
 Though it seems to the contrary, Carthusians live in cell to share themselves.
 The cell gives them the environment to commune more easily with God.
 Though physically alone the life of the Carthusian is one of continual relationship and communion.
 Outsiders without faith do not see God and look upon the Carthusians as being alone.
 The Carthusian is never alone.
 If the Carthusian was alone the life would be inhumane and intolerable.
 Certain people who have wanted to be alone and have tried the Carthusian life have failed miserably at attempting to live the life.
 These people have either ran away quickly, become psychologically unstable, and/or even killed themselves.
 The Carthusian life is one of joining with all that is.
 The Carthusian life, a life with God, is one of surety and happiness, of maturity and stability, of peace and knowledge.
 From this comes the ability to love others as these people experience the love from God.
 Carthusian monks are not monks because they themselves are better than others.
 It has nothing to do with their abilities.
 All glory is God's.
 They are no better than others.
 They have been given the gift of seeing God, though dimly and undeservedly.
 They are only responding to an offer nothing or nobody else can match.
 Where is their glory in this?
 The glory is God's.
 Having seen what is on offer, why should they turn to anything else!

 Not long ago I was asked if I regretted having spent the time I had done so in the monastery.
 This question often comes up.
 The one asking felt it was a waste being all alone.
 Especially because during those years I was in my prime (yes - she was talking about sex).
 So I have the choice: to have sex with women here and there, to party, travel, meet people, train, get work experience or just sit alone in a cell!
 It is easy to understand why she felt it was a waste of time.
 As it happens from the age of 16 I had a lot of what she called a proper life.
 Here was somebody who didn't know about God.
 One of many who seek to answer their needs (above) by turning to other gods; e.g.. to romance, jobs etc. etc. How far has she got?
 Divorced and still looking.
 Looking to the same things that have done her no good to date - her gods.
 Yet these gods have done a little 'good'.
 Enough to entice her to keep her faith in them.
 The media encourages her to keep hoping.
 Use this cream and you will look young - why? to meet your man and find your meaning in life, your purpose.
 This is very sad.
 She knows no better.
 She can see her own failure yet will not let go of her gods.
 She is one among many.
-So I have wasted my time with God?
+So have I wasted my time with God?
 I have a joy from God that is inexplicable.
 I have purpose, happiness and surety.
-Yes I can die, get ill or run over by a car.
+Yes I will die, I can get ill or run over by a car.
 Yes I am in no way better than this women.
 But I have seen a gift.
-One of eternal life that is not a hope in the future, but experienced now.
-Something to be very happy and thankful about.
+One of eternal life with God which although is a hope for the future, it is also dimly experienced now, and now it gives happiness and thankfulness.

 Why don't I therefore tell this women my experience.
 Really!
 She doesn't want to know.
 Oh she does, it will answer her needs, but God converts and draws to himself - not me.
 When she wants she will ask and she will be welcome, as all of us are.